 Table~\ref{tab:model_params} summarizes the key parameters used in the simulation.
-Pipe diameters ranged from $0.3~\mathrm{m}$ to $1.0~\mathrm{m}$, with horizontal positions between $5.0~\mathrm{m}$ and $11.0~\mathrm{m}$, and burial depths ranging between $3.5~\mathrm{m}$ and $5.3~\mathrm{m}$.
+Pipe diameters ranged from $0.3\mathrm{m}$ to $1.0\mathrm{m}$, with horizontal positions between $5.0\mathrm{m}$ and $11.0\mathrm{m}$, and burial depths ranging between $3.5\mathrm{m}$ and $5.3\mathrm{m}$.
 Absorbing boundary conditions were applied on all sides with cell padding of $[300, 300, 100, 150]$, corresponding to $1.8,\mathrm{m}$ (left and right), $0.6,\mathrm{m}$ (top), and $0.9,\mathrm{m}$ (bottom), based on the grid resolution of $6,\mathrm{mm}$.

-B-scan images were generated through 2D electromagnetic simulations under both homogeneous and heterogeneous conditions, with scenarios with single and multiple pipes.
-As shown in Figure~\ref{fig:bscan_results}, wave reflections vary depending on the complexity of subsurface configuration.
-To improve visibility of deep-layer structures, additional signal post-processing techniques were applied.
-To further improve the quality of the simulated GPR signals, we applied several signal processing techniques, including background removal (to eliminate static noise), band-pass filtering (to isolate the relevant frequency range), and Automatic Gain Control (AGC) for contrast normalization.
-The band-pass filter was applied in the frequency range of $100~\mathrm{MHz}$ to $1900~\mathrm{MHz}$ to retain informative signal components while suppressing irrelevant noise.
+B-scan images were generated through 2D electromagnetic simulations under both homogeneous and heterogeneous conditions, with scenarios with single and multiple pipes.To improve the quality and interpretability of the synthetic B-scans, standard GPR preprocessing operations (background removal, band-pass filtering, and automatic gain control) were applied, consistent with the procedures used for real data (see Section~\ref{sec:field_data_collection}).

 For each B-scan image, five AGC variants were generated to increase the model’s robustness against intensity variations.
-In total, 1,200 simulated B-scan images were produced.
-An example output is shown in Figure~\ref{fig:bscan_results}(a).
+In total, 300 simulated B-scan images were produced.
+An example output is shown in Fig. ~\ref{fig:bscan_results}(c).

+It is important to note that the simulated data were not generated to replicate any specific field site.
+Instead, the simulation stage was designed to facilitate the learning of fundamental GPR reflection patterns (e.g., hyperbolic responses) under controlled conditions.
+The real-world datasets (Sites~A, B, and~C) were independently collected from distinct geographical areas with different soil types and noise characteristics.
+Hence, the proposed Sim2Real framework focuses on transferring generalizable feature representations from synthetic to heterogeneous real-world environments, rather than modeling a single site-specific scenario.